bgeneto/htmx-fastapi-template/docs/FINAL_REPORT.md

 ## 🏁 Conclusion

-The **Alpine-FastAPI authentication system is fully implemented, verified, and ready for use**.
+The **fastapi-alpine-starter authentication system is fully implemented, verified, and ready for use**.

 **Status**: ✅ **APPROVED FOR DEVELOPMENT AND TESTING**